HeidiDragomir/DoggyMatch-MERN-App-backend/README.md

 <!-- * [License](#license) -->

 ## General Information
-- The purpose of this repository is to provide an Api to interact with the frontend part of DoggyMatch-App. https://github.com/cimp08/team-2-frontend/
+- The purpose of this repository is to provide an Api to interact with the frontend part of DoggyMatch-MERN-App. [https://github.com/HeidiDragomir/DoggyMatch-MERN-App-frontend]

 ## Technologies Used
 - Node.js - version 16.15.1